 Don't Worry About Other Drivers

-My dad was never one to get uptight while driving, completely opposite of me.
+My dad was never one to get uptight while driving, opposite of me.
 He'd take me out for driving lessons and I'd tense up as cars would zoom by me or ride my bumper because they didn't think I was going fast enough.
-My dad was always so laid back and would tell me, "don't worry about them- you worry about yourself.
+My dad was always so laid back and would tell me, "Don't worry about them- you worry about yourself.
 Always be aware of your speed and never go too fast.
 If people don't like it, they'll find a way around you."
 Dad's advice has saved me from ever getting a speeding ticket because I was pressured to drive faster than I should have.

 • 2